Sounie/springer-gocd-cloudfoundry-plugin/README.md

 ## GoCD version support
 According to the release notes for version 16.10.0 of GoCD, the API used by this plugin has been deprecated and will cease to be usable from version 17.1 - expected around January 2017.
+Work is in progress to either apply a shim around this, or utilise whatever API the GoCD 17 supports directly.

 ## About the name
 springer = I worked for Springer Science+Business Media during the